 Celebrate your wins

 People often dwell on tasks they didn’t complete or didn’t do well.
 We’re all guilty of this to some degree (Irish folk especially) but focusing on this negativity can kill our motivation.
-Although it’s important to recognise our failures so that we learn from them, we should also celebrate the things we do right in order to promote positive reinforcement.
+Although it’s important to recognise our failures so that we learn from them, we should also celebrate the things we do right to promote positive reinforcement.
 Every little victory counts for something.When you’re having the day from hell at work, celebrating a win, no matter how small it may be, can give you the motivation you need to keep pushing through.